nedbat/dinghy/README.rst

     $ python -m pip install dinghy

 2. To run dinghy you will need a GitHub `personal access token`_.
-The scopes you need to assign to it depend on what repos you'll be accessing:
-   - If you are only accessing public repos, then you don't need any scopes.
-   - If you will be accessing any private repos, then you need the "repo" scope.
-   Create one and define the GITHUB_TOKEN environment variable with the value:
+The scopes you need to assign to it depend on what repos you'll be accessing.
+If you are only accessing public repos, then you don't need any scopes.
+If you will be accessing any private repos, then you need the "repo" scope.
+Create a token and define the GITHUB_TOKEN environment variable with the value:

    .. code-block:: bash